boyter/boyter.org/content/posts/sloc-cloc-code.md

  - where command line output is included below I have often cut out empty lines to reduce the size
  - my development machine is a Surface Book 2 using Ubuntu WSL
  - many of the benchmarks/results before the benchmarks section are run on a variety of machines and sizes
+ - the times for the results can be either in milliseconds or seconds

 ## Architecture